 - Greater than 4.00D-1%

-The most common type of astigmatism in eye is compound myopic astigmatism followed by compound hyperopic, mixed astigmatism, simple myopic, and simple hypermetropic astigmatism.
-The occurrences of with-the-rule astigmatism, against-the-rule astigmatism and oblique astigmatism are:
+The most common type of astigmatism in the eye is compound myopic astigmatism followed by compound hyperopic, mixed astigmatism, simple myopic, and simple hypermetropic astigmatism.
+The occurrences of with-the-rule astigmatism, against-the-rule astigmatism, and oblique astigmatism are:

 - With-the-rule astigmatism: 38%

 - Against-the-rule astigmatism: 30%

 Astigmatism is a common eye condition that occurs with myopia (nearsightedness) or hypermetropia (farsightedness).
 It can be easily diagnosed with simple astigmatism tests.

 The astigmatic eye is a result of the irregularly shaped cornea.
 More rarely, the uneven shape of the crystalline lens behind the iris may cause astigmatism.
 Likewise, in rare circumstances, the disorder of the curvature of the posterior pole of the eye or retina also causes astigmatism which is called retinal astigmatism.